IUS-CS/project-facebook-api-integration-software/README.md

 ## Merge Requests & Builds

-Merge requests should be open against the `master` branch with a proper description of changes.
+Merge requests should be opened against the `master` branch with a proper description of changes.
 The naming convention will be: lastname-feature.
-At least a pier review is required before changes can be merged to the master branch.
+At least one peer review is required before changes can be merged to the master branch.

 ## Application and File Structure